-He has led reading programs for children of migrant farm workers, taught remedial mathematics to adults, designed writing curriculum for Columbia University, and delivered guest lectures on humor at American University and at the Graduate School of Political Management at The George Washington University.
+He has also led reading programs for children of migrant farm workers, taught remedial mathematics to adults, designed writing curriculum for Columbia University, and delivered guest lectures on humor at American University and at the Graduate School of Political Management at The George Washington University.

-Mr. Long’s career as a writer began while he was a graduate student in physics at Vanderbilt University when he began performing comedy, eventually becoming a house emcee for one of the oldest comedy clubs in America.
+Mr. Long’s career as a writer began while he was a graduate student in physics at Vanderbilt University when he began performing comedy, becoming a house emcee for one of the oldest comedy clubs in America.
 His first job as a writer off-stage was sole speechwriter to one of America’s highest-profile senators.

-A provocative speaker and writing educator, he has appeared on CNBC and Good Day New York with Greg Kelly.
+A provocative speaker and writing educator, he has appeared as a guest on CNBC and Good Day New York with Greg Kelly.
 He is also an occasional commentator on CBC News: Morning with Heather Hiscox in Canada.
 Beyond his work in politics and policy, he has been consulted for material in The Onion and for Saturday Night Live.

 In addition to writing on business and public policy, Mr. Long writes fiction, stage plays, and screenplays.
 He was a finalist for the Grand Prize for Screenwriting at the Slamdance Film Festival for his screenplay How to Save Your Own Life; the script was also a Top 15 percent finisher for the Motion Picture Academy’s Nicholl Fellowship.
 In addition, How to Save… was chosen as a finalist at the Vail Film Festival, the Creative World Awards, and the World Series of Screenwriting.
 A stage version of the show was produced in a two-week run at Manhattan Repertory Theater.
 Mr. Long was also a semi-finalist for the Kairos Prize for his Christian screenplay The Joby Project, and he serves as story consultant to American Film Renaissance.
-He was most recently a finalist for the International Screenwriters Association Fast Track Fellowship for his historical thriller Henry Wallace.
+He was recently a finalist for the International Screenwriters Association Fast Track Fellowship for his historical thriller Henry Wallace.

-As a playwright, 20 of his one-acts have been festival selections around the nation, most often on New York City stages.
+As a playwright, more than 20 of his one-acts have been festival selections around the nation, most often on New York City stages.
 He is a five-time winner of “best of festival” honors in the Players Theatre Short Play and Musical Festival in Greenwich Village: three times for the thrillers Hostages, Catchpole, and Details, and twice for the romantic comedies Brad Pitt and The Test.

 Mr. Long holds a bachelor's degree in physics and mathematics from Murray State University.
 His current projects include a commissioned screenplay and companion TV series.
-His latest book, co-authored with Dr. Daniel Lieberman, will be published by BenBella in August 2018: Dopamine: How a single molecule in the brain drives imagination, love, and sex – and will lead to the end of humanity.

 For more information, visit MikeLongOnline.com.